AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 But a very light-weight solution!

+**NOTE:** In case you have not spotted the **:host** pseudo-class selector in the **CSS**, it is very important.
+If you are trying to apply component styles to projected content you **HAVE** to use this to indicate that you are planning to style the projected content.
+Omitting this will apply the styles only to the component's template.
+This pseudo-class is a **Shadow DOM** selector.

 {::nomarkdown}
 <iframe style="width: 100%; height: 300px" src="https://embed.plnkr.co/0HQQUfRvLdg50xMQ3GWS/" frameborder="0" allowfullscren="allowfullscren"></iframe>
 {:/}

-**NOTE:** In case you have not spotted the `:host` pseudo-class selector in the **CSS**, it is very important.
-If you are trying to apply component styles to projected content you **HAVE** to use this to indicate that you are planning to style the projected content.
-Omitting this will apply the styles only to the component's template.
-This pseudo-class is a **Shadow DOM** selector.

 **The third path: The grail of Angu-LAHR**

 >*The sun rose red on the horizon when he returned with the green vial containing a potion of invisibility.
 Only one path
 >remained.
-The blue sand shining the mornning sun.
-At the end of this path was the grail.*
+The blue sand shining in the morning sun.
+At the end of this path was the grail, an object of power.*

 Taking some inspiration from **ngClass**, wouldn't it be great if we could provide an error definition object to our decorator directive and let it do all the hard work for us?

 The answer is a big **"YES WE CAN"**.
-But in order to do this we will need to also provide the error object of the form element that **Angular2** gives us for every validated element.
+But in order to do this we will need to access the error object of the form element that **Angular2** gives us for every validated element.

 So now the **HTML** inside our base component's template becomes: